-The A.A.S. degree in Electrical Technology is an excellent place to begin your career as an engineering technician.
+The A.A.S. degree in Electrical Technology is an excellent place to begin your career as an electrical technician.

 What You'll Learn

 You'll learn to construct, test, analyze, trouble-shoot, and repair systems using real-world engineering tools and technology.
-You’ll also learn about fundamental concepts like electronics, industrial control, instrumentation, communications, power distribution, and electronic hardware.
+You’ll also learn about fundamental concepts like electronics, industrial control, instrumentation, communications, power systems, and electronic hardware.

 Where You'll Go

-Graduates are qualified for immediate employment as electronics technicians and engineering assistants in research, design and manufacturing.
+Graduates are qualified for immediate employment as an electrical engineering technologist, engineering assistant, or electrical design assistant.
 Many graduates choose to continue their education by transferring credits to a four-year school to earn a bachelor's degree in engineering.
 Formal transfer arrangements are in place with the Rochester Institute of Technology (RIT) and the SUNY Institute of Technology (SUNY-IT).
 Graduates can transfer to either of these institutions' bachelor of engineering technology (BET) programs with junior-level status.